kodi-community-addons/script.skin.helper.service/README.md

 ```
 Provides a list of the in progress movies AND recommended movies based on rating.
 Note: the reload parameter is needed to auto refresh the widget when the content has changed.
-Note 2: If you want to use these commands in the skinshortcuts overrides.xml you have to replace & with &amp;

 ________________________________________________________________________________________________________

 #####Recommended Media